youyanggu/covid19_projections/infection_estimates/README.md

 # US Infections Estimate

+**December 17, 2020 Update:** If you only need the *latest* estimates and not our *past* estimates, you can download our latest estimates from our [new, slimmed-down repo](https://github.com/youyanggu/covid19-infection-estimates-latest).
+That repository is much smaller (~500MB) compared to this one (~4GB).
+If you need the entire history of past estimates, please continue to use this repository.

 In this folder you will find the raw estimates of true infections in the US.
 We use confirmed cases and testing data from [The COVID Tracking Project](https://covidtracking.com/data/download) to generate these estimates.

 The raw data files are located in: `latest_all_estimates_states.csv` and `latest_all_estimates_states.csv`.
 You can find the historical estimates in the [`past_estimates`](past_estimates) directory.
 You can also find the latest county-by-county estimates in the [`counties`](counties) directory.
 The column descriptions are below: